Common SSL Issues and How to Resolve Them

 How to Resolve:

-- Set up automated reminders or enable auto-renewal for your SSL certificate.
+- Set up automated reminders to renew your SSL certificate.

 4. Incorrect SSL Certificate Installation